apigee-127/a127-samples/spikearrest-example/README.md

     options:
       timeUnit: "minute"
       allow: 10
-      #buffer: 3
+      #bufferSize: 3
 ````

->This configuration says: "Allow 10 API calls in a one-minute interval.
+>This configuration says: "Allow 10 API calls in a one-minute interval."
 If you call the API repeatedly, you'll see that one call goes through every 6 seconds (60/10).
 If you try to call the API quicker than every 6 seconds, you'll receive a 503 response with the error message: `Error: SpikeArrest engaged`.
-The buffer is commented out by default.
-See "[Adding a buffer"](#addingbuffer)
+The bufferSize is commented out by default.
+See "[Adding a buffer"](#addingbuffer).

 Next, we apply spike arrest to a path, where it will be invoked whenever the path is called: